WHAT'S NEXT?

 Massey University

 The Chaplaincy Lounge is a space where students can make tea / coffee, heat their lunch and chat, sometimes with the Chaplains when they are available.
-They currently have 7 Volunteer Chaplains and 5 Associate Chaplains (one of whom is a Labrador, and one a 7 month old human).
+They currently have 7 Volunteer Chaplains and 5 Associate Chaplains (one of whom is a Labrador!)

 The Chaplaincy currently offers: